paperless-ngx/paperless-ngx/docs/administration.md

 in the target directory, named according to the current local date or the value set in `-zn` or `--zip-name`.

+If `--data-only` is provided, only the database will be exported.
+This option is intended to facilitate database upgrades with needing to clean documents and thumbnails.

 !!! warning

     If exporting with the file name format, there may be errors due to